top of page

 KORALIE BARRAU

-Koralie Barrau is a Haitian-American documentary producer and journalist based in New York City, dedicated to telling stories that resonate with place, identity, and the legacies of post-colonialism.
+Koralie Barrau is an Emmy Award–winning Haitian-American documentary producer and journalist based in New York City, dedicated to telling stories rooted in place, identity, and journey-led discovery.

-Inspired by her experience growing up in the diaspora, Koralie's work amplifies underrepresented voices and explores complex global issues.
-As a producer at BBC World News, she covered a wide range of critical topics, including reparations in the Caribbean, the US presidential elections, the Black Lives Matter movement, the Derek Chauvin trial, affirmative action debates, and international affairs for both television and radio.
+Drawing on her experience growing up in the diaspora, Koralie’s work amplifies underrepresented voices and unpacks complex global issues.
+At BBC World News, she produced coverage on topics ranging from reparations in the Caribbean, the U.S. presidential elections, and the Black Lives Matter movement, to the Derek Chauvin trial, affirmative action debates, and international affairs for both television and radio.

-Koralie has collaborated with industry leaders such as Creative Artists Agency, HHMI Tangled Bank Studios, Lincoln Center for the Performing Arts, and TED, advancing diverse and inclusive storytelling.
+Her collaborations include partnerships with Creative Artists Agency, HHMI Tangled Bank Studios, Lincoln Center for the Performing Arts, and TED, advancing diverse and inclusive storytelling.

-A graduate of The George Washington University and the London School of Economics, where she earned an MSc in Media, Communication, and International Development, Koralie brings a global perspective to her work.
-Her professional experience spans New York City, Washington, DC, London, Port-au-Prince, and Paris.
+Koralie holds degrees from The George Washington University and the London School of Economics, where she earned an MSc in Media, Communication, and International Development.
+Her career has taken her to New York City, Washington, DC, London, Port-au-Prince, and Paris, shaping her distinctly global perspective.

-She also serves on the Board of Directors for 100Cameras, a nonprofit empowering youth to share their stories through photography.
+In addition to her work in film and journalism, Koralie serves on the Board of Directors for 100Cameras, a nonprofit empowering youth to tell their own stories through photography.

 © 2023 by Koralie Barrau.
 Proudly created with Wix.com